AdaCore/gnatstudio/docs/users_guide/extending.rst

   edited.
 If the page does not already exist, GPS automatically creates it.
 If this is the empty string, the preference is not editable interactively.
 Use this to save a value from one session of GPS to the next without allowing the user to change it.
-Subpages are reference by separating pages name with slashes (:kbd:`/`).
+Subpages are referenced by separating pages name with slashes (:kbd:`/`).

 * :file:`default` (optional, default depends on type of the preference)